Categories vs. groupoids via generalised Mal'tsev properties: Preliminaries

 \subsection{Relations}

 The notions of reflexive relation, preorder (or reflexive and transitive relation), equivalence relation, and difunctional relation, may all be obtained, respectively, from the notions of reflexive graph, internal category (or multiplicative graph), internal groupoid, and pregroupoid, simply by imposing the extra condition that the pair of morphisms $(d,c)$ is jointly monomorphic.
+We will also consider \defn{strong} relations: here the pair of morphisms $(d,c)$ is jointly strongly monomorphic.